Last Updated: December 29, 2020

 Muchachos tops my list for being the best burrito I’ve had in Singapore to date.
 If you’ve ever had Chipotle before you know how much of a travesty it is that there isn’t one in Singapore.
 Muchachos provides the closest substitute for my go-to casual, quick service custom burrito fix.

 They also whip up tasty tacos, burrito bowls and quesadillas to your liking, but I think the burrito is the star here.
 Make sure to pair your meal with a side of chips and guac and a Jarritos soda to complete the experience.

-Cafe Iguana (co-founded by an American) is one of my favorite Mexican restaurants in Singapore because it checks a few key boxes for me: jugs of great margaritas, chili con queso and massive portion sizes—the key ingredients to good US-Mexican food.
+Cafe Iguana (co-founded by an American) is one of my favourite Mexican restaurants in Singapore because it checks a few key boxes for me: jugs of great margaritas, chilli con queso and massive portion sizes—the key ingredients to good US-Mexican food.

-Lucha Loco is consistently hailed as one of the most favored restaurants by the expat community for its food and drink offerings, as well as its overall ambiance.
+Lucha Loco is consistently hailed as one of the most favoured restaurants by the expat community for its food and drink offerings, as well as its overall ambience.
 Its corner location and outdoor tables at the top of Duxton Hill are always buzzing, making this a go-to place for a lively night out.

 Super Loco, a newish sister restaurant of Lucha Loco, has become a major draw inside the Robertson Quay area.
 Super Loco just so happens to be about a block away from where I stay, so I’ve been more than a few times.
 The verdict – skip their dinner and head over for the weekend brunch.